In-medium effects in $\phi$ meson production in heavy-ion collisions from subthreshold to relativistic energies: Influence of new mechanisms of meson production on the (anti-)kaon dynamics

 Also above the kinematical threshold (for pp collisions) the experimental rapidity distribution of $K^-$ mesons agrees well with the experimental data if in-medium effects are included.
 In Fig.~\ref{kkbar2} (right) we compare our calculations with the $K^-$ rapidity distributions measured by the STAR collaboration for 0-10 \% and 10-40 \% central Au+Au collisions at $\sqrt{s_{\rm NN}}=$ 3 GeV \cite{STAR:2021hyx}.
 As seen, the $K^-$ rapidity distributions are better described by including in-medium modifications of the antikaon.
+On the lower panel of Fig. \ref{kkbar2} we show the $m_T$ spectra of $K^-$ for 0-10\% central (left) and 10-40\% central (right) Au+Au collisions at $\sqrt{s_{\rm NN}}=$ 3 GeV.
+The calculations are done with the collisional broadening of $\phi$ mesons and presented for 9 rapidity bins.
+The dashed lines show the results without in-medium effects for $K, \bar K$ mesons, while the solid lines that with in-medium modifications of $K, \bar K$ mesons.
+One can see in the top right figure \ref{kkbar2} that PHSD calculations with in-medium effects on $K, \bar K$ mesons reproduce the experimental $m_T$ spectra rather well.

 On the left part of Fig. \ref{kkbar2} we show our predictions for the $K^+$ production with (solid blue line) and without (dashed red line) medium effects for 0-5 \% central Au+Au collisions at $\sqrt{s_{\rm NN}}=$ 3 GeV, where the new STAR data are expected.
 One can see the suppression of the $K^+$ yield at midrapidity for the case of in-medium modifications.

 Fig.~\ref{AGS} (left) shows the PHSD results - with (solid lines) and without (dashed lines) medium effects - for the $K^+$ (blue) and $K^-$ (red) rapidity distributions in Au+Au collisions at $E_{kin}=$ 2 and 4 AGeV in comparison to the E866 data at midrapidity \cite{E866:2000dog}.
 Also here one can see that the experimental data for $K^+$ are better reproduced by calculations with medium effects.
 Moreover, the $m_T$-spectra of $K^+$ mesons for central Au+Au collisions at midrapidity (shown in Fig~\ref{AGS}, right), clearly favour the in-medium scenario for $K^+$ for both energies.
 For the $K^-$ mesons the in-medium effects enhance only slightly the yield at midrapidity and soften the slope of the $m_T$ spectra at low $m_T$.